followben/groundsim/README.md

 - docker for local development and cloud deployment
 - typing via pylance, formatting via black and linting via flake8
 - [choice of base image](https://pythonspeed.com/articles/base-image-python-docker-images/) and use of multistage build and venv to slim python
-- (to come) structured logging, unit and integration testing
+- unit and integration testing

 If this were real I'd:

+- add structured logging
 - integrate with a gs provider & volume test
 - provide cursor-based subscription so clients can better deal with backpressure
 - swap out broadcaster & global var for for an event stream such as redis streams or kafka